RudyCo/MyAspireBlazorAddIn/README.md

 # Startup from Visual Studio
 ![Startup](startup.png)

-# Issue(S)
+# Issue(s)
 - Ugly hack in the code because of unfixed bug in Office JS.
-See [This issue](https://learn.microsoft.com/en-us/answers/questions/1150659/uncaught-typeerror-history-pushstate-is-not-a-func).
+See [this issue](https://learn.microsoft.com/en-us/answers/questions/1150659/uncaught-typeerror-history-pushstate-is-not-a-func).